wmshockey/marbles/README.md

 The Ruby on Rails and MySQL backend runs on an Linux CentOS server version 7.

-Cloning the entire repository from GIT will contain everything needed to install the application except for one file.
+Cloning the entire repository from GIT will contain everything needed to install the application.
 The environment variables that need to be set up are:

 For the MySQL database access:
-MARBLES_DB_USERNAME
+MARBLES_DB_USERNAME,
-MARBLES_DB_PASSWORD
+MARBLES_DB_PASSWORD,
 For the GMAIL email account to handle user account notifications:
-GMAIL_USERNAME
+GMAIL_USERNAME,
 GMAIL_PASSWORD

 The devise gem is used to manage user authentication.